Grievance Policy

 Raising Grievances Informally

-The Society expects that the majority of concerns can be resolved informally.
-We would encourage colleagues to resolve any issues informally in the first instance.
-If this is not possible they should raise the matter with their line manager.
-If colleagues feel unable to approach their line manager directly, then they should speak informally to a more senior manager or HR advisor, who will discuss ways of dealing with the matter.
-Colleagues may also contact the HR advice line on 01926 516469 to seek advice in resolving any issues informally.
+The Society expects that the majority of concerns can be resolved quickly and informally.
+We would encourage colleagues to resolve any issues informally in the first instance with either their colleagues or their line manager and only instigate the formal process after the informal process has been exhausted.
+If colleagues feel unable to approach their line manager directly, then they should speak informally to a more senior manager or HR Advisor, who will discuss ways of dealing with the matter.
+Colleagues may also email HR.advice@midcounties.coop to seek advice in resolving any issues informally.

 Where attempts to resolve the matter informally have been unsuccessful or if the matter is very serious, it may be appropriate for a formal grievance to be raised under this policy.